dry-python/functional-jargon-python/README.md

 ## Lift (TODO)

-Lifting is when you take a value and put it into an object like a [functor](#pointed-functor-todo).
-If you lift a function into an [Applicative Functor](#applicative-functor-todo) then you can make it work on values that are also in that functor.
+Lifting is when you take a value and put it into an object like a [Functor](#functor).
+If you lift a function into an [Applicative Functor](#applicative-functor) then you can make it work on values that are also in that functor.

 Some implementations have a function called `lift`, or `liftA2` to make it easier to run functions on functors.